Corporate Plan2024–25

 AEC website

-Publication on the AEC website for each electoral event
+Published on the AEC website for each electoral event.

-Mature and embed the AEC’s lessons management approach and capability
+Mature and embed our lessons management approach and capability.

-Undertake an AEC voter survey following each federal election to inform future planning and delivery of electoral events
+Undertake a voter survey following each federal election to inform future planning and delivery of electoral events.

-Agency lessons identified from the previous federal election are to be considered and implemented at the next electoral event
+Agency lessons identified from previous electoral events are considered and implemented at the next electoral event.

 AEC Lessons Management Framework